Skip to main content

 Why are replication metrics showing zero?

-mysql.replica.sql_delay and mysql.replica.time_behind_source require MySQL to be configured as a replica.
-On a standalone instance or primary server, these metrics report zero — this is expected behavior.
+mysql.replica.time_behind_source and mysql.replica.sql_delay require MySQL to be configured as a replica.
+On a standalone instance or a primary, they report nothing - this is expected behavior.

 What's Next?

-• Monitor More Components: Add monitoring for PostgreSQL, MongoDB, and other components
+• Monitor More Components: Add monitoring for PostgreSQL, MongoDB, and Redis.

-• Fine-tune Collection: Adjust collection_interval and statement_events limits based on your query workload
+• Fine-tune Collection: Adjust collection_interval and the statement_events limits to your query workload.

 Was this page helpful?